Openscapes/2021-noaa-nmfs/adv-github-clinic/agenda2.md

 ## Key Skills

 1. Clone a repo to your computer
-2. Tell RStudio where that repo is
+2. Commit and push changes from your computer back to GitHub
-3. Commit and pull/push changes into your repo
+3. Pull changes from GitHub to your computer

 [lecture on these key skills](https://rverse-tutorials.github.io/RWorkflow-NWFSC-2021/week2-moregit.html)